-This documentation describes how to perform the version upgrade operation of a Traefik Enterprise cluster in Kubernetes.
+This documentation describes how to perform the version upgrade operation of a Traefik Enterprise cluster in Swarm.

 Do not attempt upgrading using docker service update